 - Auditing and reporting on privileged access is complex and time consuming, since it is difficult, or impossible, to attribute any of the session activities of a shared account back to a single identity.

-5 Best Practices: Gaining Accountability over Shared Accounts
+5 Best Practices for Managing Shared Accounts: Gaining Accountability over Shared Accounts

 Recent breaches exploiting privileged credentials have underscored the imperative to improve control and accountability over access to shared accounts.
 So, how do organizations ensure accountability of shared privileged accounts to meet compliance and security requirements without impacting administrator productivity?
 Consider these five best practices:

 1. Deploy a single, hardened, appliance-based enterprise password management solution with broad platform support and functionality